 While it carries Stefan Janoski’s signature design with its 4-eyelet lace-up closure for optimal fit and one-piece midfoot to heel overlay for extra hold, it’s the well-known Air Max sole with its unconcealed air bubble unit that makes this model distinct.

-Able to supply uncompromised comfort and impact protection minus unwanted weight, the shoe can still be reliably used for skateboarding.
+Able to supply uncompromised comfort and impact protection minus the unwanted weight, the shoe can still be reliably used for skateboarding.
 The Free outsole with its deep horizontal and vertical grooves is equipped with herringbone pattern treads for flexibility as well as multi-directional traction and superior grip.

 - The breathable woven-mesh tongue is attached to the shoe’s panels for easier slip on/off.

-- Step-in comfort is enhanced with the addition of the suede/textile lining and the lightly cushioned removable footbed.
+- Step-in comfort is enhanced with the addition of the suede/textile lining and lightly cushioned removable footbed.